GuillermoCzza/Inventory-Manager/README.md

 ## Usage

-To use this application, you will have to fill out a config.json file in the server folder like this (whitout the comments):
+To use this application, you will have to fill out a config.json file in the server folder like this (without the comments):

 ```json
 {